finno41/emis/README.md

 python manage.py process_fhir patient_data/fhir_data
 ```
 - If you would like to run more json file folders or individual files, save them within the cloned project and run "python manage.py process_fhir" followed by the path you saved them on
-- To view the data in an excel format go to your localhost and go to /export
+- To view the data in an excel format go to http://localhost:8000/export

 ## Strategy
 Accomplishing the task to the level required for release was not going to be possible within the time limit (at least I hope not).
 Rather than rushing to get as much done I tried to focus on storing a few models well with interrelational relationships, and set up a solution that would make it easy to add more resource types going forward.
 To add further resource types you simply need to create a model, add the information to the config and create a DTO.
 Additional logic may be required in the helper functions for data types that I have not yet had to process.